 Practice Meditation in the Park

 Thoughtful contemplation is key to mental balance, but our busy lives sometimes prevent us from making space for intentional, unhurried meditation.
-Whether you prefer the serene soundtrack of a natural stream, the near-silent seclusion of a cave-like rock overhang, or a relaxing hammock in the shade, you’ll find a perfect spot for personal reflection along the Island Fork Park Trail, a three-mile, flora-filled loop around the Chattahoochee River.
+Whether you prefer the serene soundtrack of a natural stream, the near-silent seclusion of a cave-like rock overhang, or a relaxing hammock in the shade, you’ll find a perfect spot for personal reflection along the Island Ford Park Trail, a three-mile, flora-filled loop around the Chattahoochee River.

 Savor a Delicious Vegan Dinner